JC Castle Accounting

 2. Pay to the Order of

-This section includes the recipient of the check.
-It’s crucial to ensure the funds reach the intended party.
-A check example would detail “Acme Corporation” if they are the designated payee.
+This section is where you write the name of the recipient, also known as the payee.
+A check example would detail “John Doe” if they are the designated payee.

 3. Amount in Numbers